cobbweb/fyg-lang/README.md

 ### Improved soundness

 Index access on arrays returns an Option.
 The same applies to index signatures on interfaces/objects.
-(NB you can't define index signatures in FliteScript, it's interop support only).
+(NB you can't define index signatures in Flite, it's interop support only).

 ```ts